COOLasHEL/Trading-Deep-Learning-AI/README.md

 - Using Data analysis, developing a system using complex calculations, math and algorithms

-- Multi Time-Frama Trading Strategy
+- Multi Time-Frame Trading Strategy

 SECTION 3